BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 ## Summary

 This article explored how to prevent unwanted cross-stack dependencies in `AWS CDK` applications, specifically by blocking the use of `CloudFormation Outputs` section that enable such dependencies.
-While AWS CDK and `CloudFormation` best practices often recommend cross-stack references, they can introduce maintenance challenges, especially in large or multi-developer environments.
+While `AWS CDK` and `CloudFormation` best practices often recommend cross-stack references, they can introduce maintenance challenges, especially in large or multi-developer environments.

 We examined the `CDK Construct Tree` and demonstrated that cross-stack references result in implicit Exports sections in the generated templates.
-Attempts to use `CDK Aspects` to block these references proved ineffective, as `Aspects` only visit explicitly created constructs, not implicitly generated nodes like Exports.
+Attempts to use `CDK Aspects` to block these references proved ineffective, as `Aspects` only visit explicitly created constructs, not implicitly generated nodes like `Exports`.

 The solution is to leverage `CDK`'s native validation mechanism by implementing a custom `IValidation` class.
 This validator inspects the construct tree for the presence of an `Exports` node and fails the synthesis process if found, effectively enforcing the policy of no cross-stack outputs.